terdelyi/terdelyicouk/content/posts/if-it-looks-like-a-duck-weak-and-strong-typing.md

-Personally, I believe there isn't a good or bad choice here. **Like many aspects of software engineering, it's about trade-offs.** Whenever it's possible I always enforce strict typing in PHP and use static analysis as part of continuous integration, because it helps me recognise what the code expect and what's going to be the outcome.
+Personally, I believe there isn't a good or bad choice here. **Like many aspects of software engineering, it's about trade-offs.** Whenever it's possible I always enforce strict typing in PHP and use static analysis as part of continuous integration, because it helps me recognise what the code accept and what's expected to be the outcome.
 However, I also appreciate that PHP is dynamically typed language.